wolfSSL/wolfssl/examples/async/README.md

 ## Asynchronous Cryptography Design

-When a cryptographic call is handed off to hardware it return `WC_PENDING_E` up to caller.
-Then it can keep calling until the operation completes.
+When a cryptographic call is handed off to hardware, `WC_PENDING_E` is returned up to the caller, which keeps calling until the operation completes.
 For some platforms it is required to call `wolfSSL_AsyncPoll`.
-At the TLS layer a "devId" (Device ID) must be set using `wolfSSL_CTX_SetDevId` to indicate desire to offload cryptography.
+At the TLS layer a "devId" (Device ID) must be set using `wolfSSL_CTX_SetDevId` to indicate the desire to offload cryptography.

 For further design details please see: https://github.com/wolfSSL/wolfAsyncCrypt#design